sourcegraph/cody/vscode/README.md

 ## Choose Your LLM

 Cody users can select the LLM they want to use for chat and experiment to choose the best model for the job.
-Choose from Claude 3 Opus, Claude 3.5 Sonnet, Claude 3 Haiku, GPT-4 Turbo, GPT-3.5 Turbo, Google Gemini 1.5 Pro, Gemini 1.5 Flash, and Mixtral.
+Choose from Claude 3.5 Sonnet, Claude 3 Haiku, Gemini 1.5 Pro, Gemini 1.5 Flash, and Mixtral 8x7B.
 Cody Pro users can also select Claude 3 Opus and GPT-4o.

 Administrators for Sourcegraph Enterprise instances can choose betweeen Claude and ChatGPT models to set for their teams as well.